Djan88/wizardduos/wp-content/plugins/redirection/readme.txt

 * Dutch by Marlon Navas, Pieter Carette, and Bart Kummel
 * Hungarian by daSSad and Szépe Viktor
 * Turkish by Fatih Cevik
-* Romanian translation, thanks to InboxTranslations
+* Romanian by InboxTranslations
-* Greek, thanks to Stefanos Kofopoulos
+* Greek by Stefanos Kofopoulos
-* Belarusian, thanks to Alexander Ovsov
+* Belarusian by Alexander Ovsov
-* Czech, thanks to Martin Jurica
+* Czech by Martin Jurica
-* Danish, thanks to Rasmus Himmelstrup
+* Danish by Rasmus Himmelstrup
+* Persian by Danial Hatami

 Please submit bugs and patches to https://github.com/johngodley/redirection